AdobeDocs/journey-optimizer.en/help/using/configuration/rule-sets.md

 >[!CONTEXTUALHELP]
 >id="ajo_business_rules_rule_sets"
 >title="Rule Sets"
 >abstract="Use rule sets to apply frequency capping to different types of marketing communications.
-For example, you can create a rule set to limit the number of **promotional communications** sent to your customers, and create another rule set to limit the number of **newsletters** sent to them.
-Rule sets are currently available as a beta to select users only."
+For example, you can create a rule set to limit the number of **promotional communications** sent to your customers, and create another rule set to limit the number of **newsletters** sent to them."

 >[!AVAILABILITY]
 >